 This is part of staying grounded.

 Step 1 was about not getting too off base, but this is about remembering to celebrate other peoples’ success.
-Once upon a time, you couldn’t have afforded a downpayment either.
+Once upon a time, impressive you couldn’t have afforded a downpayment either.
 So anyone doing it is impressive.

-On that same note, when people learn finance things and want to tell you about it, act interested, even if its old news to you.
+On that same note, when people learn finance things and want to tell you about it, act interested, even if it’s old news to you.

-“Pshhhhh, of course index funds are superior to mutual funds!
+“Pfff, of course index funds are superior to mutual funds!
 Haven’t you read the SPIVA report?!”
 That is a statement that certainly won’t gain you any friends, nor will it help convince people of your non-wealth.